-Train your child to expand his or her attention span
+Teaching your child to broaden his or her attention span

-Find the right balance between work and play
+Finding the right balance between work and play, while including family time

 About the Author: Maya Thiagarajan was raised in Chennai India, by her South Indian father and American mother.
 After high school, Maya left India and moved to the US.
 She earned a BA in English from Middlebury College and a Masters in Education Policy from Harvard University.
 Maya started her teaching career at a tough urban public school in Baltimore City and later went on to teach at some of America's most prestigious independent schools.
 In 2009, Maya moved to Singapore where she now teaches students from around the world at an international school.
 Over half her students are South Asian or East Asian, deepening her understanding of Asian family values and Asian approaches to education.
 Maya has two children aged 5 and 8.